Castor, Alberta

 Castor is a town in Alberta, Canada.
 It is located at the intersection of Highway 12 and Highway 861, approximately 143 km east of the City of Red Deer.
 It has an elevation 816 m.

 Castor is French (also Latin) for beaver.
 The town is known for its duck and geese migration in the fall since its territory includes many stopping points well frequented by migrating waterfowl.

 History

-Castor was incorporated on July 13, 1910.
+The area was settled after the turn of the century, and Castor was incorporated on July 13, 1910.